What Is Lateral Pharyngoplasty?

 - Problems with getting up in the mornings

 To find out whether you’re a candidate for lateral pharyngoplasty, schedule an appointment.
-Our highly experienced ear, nose, and throat (ENT) specialist in Foley and Daphne, Alabama provides expert and effective treatment for snoring and obstructive sleep apnea, including lateral pharyngoplasty.
+Our highly experienced ear, nose, and throat (ENT) specialist in Foley Alabama provides expert and effective treatment for snoring and obstructive sleep apnea, including lateral pharyngoplasty.